nodejs/benchmarking/benchmarks/README.md

 (c) is implemented using the scripts as described in the readme
 here: https://github.com/nodejs/benchmarking/tree/master/tools/chartGen which
-use node and phantom js to generate a chart based on a json configuration file and html template.
-See the later section on adding benchmarks for more detail
+uses node and phantom js to generate a chart based on a json configuration file and html template.
+See the later section on adding benchmarks for more detail.

 ## Benchmark Results Display